PimvanderLoos/AnimatedArchitecture/README.md

 ### Installation:

-* Grab the latest release from the [actions page](https://github.com/PimvanderLoos/AnimatedArchitecture/actions).
-I would recommend picking a build from the master branch.
-You will need both `AnimatedArchitecture-Spigot.zip` and `Structures.zip` files.
+* Grab the files of the latest [release](https://github.com/PimvanderLoos/AnimatedArchitecture/releases).
+You will need both the `AnimatedArchitecture-Spigot.jar` file and the `Structures.zip` file.
-* Extract both zip files.
+* Extract the `Structures.zip` file.
 * Place the `AnimatedArchitecture-Spigot.jar` in the plugins directory of your server.
 * Create the following folder (or start the server to generate it automatically): `plugins/AnimatedArchitecture/extensions`.